 THE EIDOLA PROJECT WILL BE PUBLISHED SOON!

 Please sign up for email notification & I'll keep you posted.
 (Your privacy will be protected.)

 Sarah retrieved the lamp and twisted the peg.
 The door swung open on its own, and Sarah gasped.
-A figure stood outside the outhouse door.
+A figure stood outside the privy door.

 “Momma?”
 Sarah asked as she held out her lantern.

 No. It was Molly, or what was left of her.
 She had been an attractive sixteen year-old, but birds had pecked out her pretty blue eyes, and her skin was alive with maggots.
 Molly’s head hung at an odd angle to the left.
 What Sarah could see of her skin looked mottled with patches of gray, blue, and black.
 A beetle crawled out of Molly’s half-opened mouth and darted back in.

 Sarah’s heart leapt to her throat, and she jumped back.
 She lost her footing, fell onto the outhouse seat, and dropped the lantern to the floor.
 She bent to retrieve it, thankful that the glass globe hadn’t broken.
 Sarah looked up and saw that Molly was gone.